momentohq/resourcetrack/README.md

 Yet-another resource tracking tool.

-Compared to the more general purpose and excellent `tokio::sync::broadcast`, Splaycast is more application-specific and more amenable to huge numbers of subscribers.

 # About
 A trim, low-dependency tool for counting things.
 This project does not use `unsafe` code.
 It only depends on std.